michi-d/bundestweets/README.md

-# bundestweets
+# Bundestweets

-An NLP side project focussing on the political tweet landscape of the German Bundestag.
-Goal is the development of a constantly updated social media monitor for the Bundestag.
-The project is constantly under development following agile principles, i.e. going through fast and iterative cycles of development and deployment.

-Data currently comprises all tweets from delegates of the German Bundestag over the last 2.5 years.
-For a sneak peek showing some basic statistics about the dataset, please have a look at http://34.107.79.92.
+Source code for the **Bundestweets** project, a social media explorer for tweets from the German Bundestag (Parliament)(www.bundestweets.de).

 ## scrape_tweets.py